jean-law/multi-query-optimization/README.md

 # multi-query-optimization

-Find out more details about this project in "multi-query-optimization.pdf".
+I am currently implementing this project in Java.
+Find out more details about the problem statement and proposed algorithm in "multi-query-optimization.pdf".